 It costs over $100,000 a year to attend the Wharton School at the University of Pennsylvania.
 I don’t know what you get for that money exactly but insights into the everyday economy clearly aren’t on the syllabus.
 Nina Strohminger, an assistant professor at Wharton School recently asked her students how much they reckoned the average American makes a year.
 A quarter of the class, she reported in a viral tweet, thought it was over six figures; one student thought it was $800,000.
 The real figure?
 Around $53,838, according to figures from the Social Security Administration (SSA) last year.

 Now, clearly, this is just an informal poll broadcast on Twitter; it’s not a peer-reviewed scientific study.
 Still, it touched a nerve with a lot of people because it’s a reflection of the fact that the super-rich seem to live on a completely different planet than everyone else.
-According to data […]
+According to data from the […]

 Stephan: Very few seem to connect what employers are saying about their need to hire new people, and what those applying for those jobs report.
 I see this as yet another example of the wealth inequality trend.